 I think a lot of these enquiries came about because the Joshua Tree Residence is created out of shipping containers, so people maybe perceived it as easily transportable.
 The joy of that

-project though is taking something that is highly generic and transportable, and turning that into something very grounded and site specific.
+project though is taking something that is highly generic and transportable, and turning that into something very unique and site specific.

 Basically, if I was going to design a mass produce-able house the Joshua Tree Residence wouldn’t be it.
 But that raises the question, what would be my answer to a prefabricated, modular house?

 The starting point was that I wanted there to be the potential that no two homes look the same - every client’s home to be unique.
 And I wanted to create a design that, using standard elements, could create a 5 bed hilltop house or a 1 bed lake edge villa, associated with a hotel.